 Coordinator of SESIS

 Special Education School Improvement Specialists (SESIS) work in collaboration with regional specialists and school-based teams utilizing the Quality Improvement Process (QIP) to analyze data, review district practices, prioritize needs and support districts through professional development in the target areas of literacy, positive behavioral supports and special education delivery for students with disabilities.
 SESIS work with targeted districts within the Tompkins-Seneca-Tioga BOCES region as identified by NYSED or through the regional planning process.
-For more information click here.
+Visit the SESIS home page for more information.